It’s the beginning of a new year, and for drivers in certain states, that means higher required liability limits.

 Medical Bills: Bodily injury insurance will help pay for a person’s medical bills up to the policy limits.
-This includes emergency services as well as hospital care and may cover items such as follow up visits and wheelchair or crutches.
+This includes emergency services and hospital care and may cover follow-up visits and wheelchairs or crutches.

-- Lost Income: If the person you injured is unable to work due to physical therapy or a long recovery time, your bodily injury insurance may help pay compensation for their lost income.
+- Lost Income: If the person you injured cannot work due to physical therapy or a long recovery time, your bodily injury insurance may help pay compensation for their lost income.

-- Legal Fees: It’s possible that you may end up being sued by the injured party or their insurance company.
+- Legal Fees: You may end up being sued by the injured party or their insurance company.
 A bodily injury policy may help cover the cost of your legal fees if you end up in court.